 VII.
 Information and Resources

-For detailed information about code format and content, see Creating a Workable Company Code of Ethics, pp. 29-35.
+For detailed information about code of conduct formatting and content, see Creating a Workable Company Code of Ethics, pp. 29-35.

 Driscoll, Dawn-Marie and W. Michael Hoffman, Ethics Matters: How to Implement Values-Driven Management, 2000, p.
 77.